rvsia/react-form-renderer/README.md

 ### <a name="form-fields-mapper"></a> Form Fields mapper

-Unlike the layout components, form fields are completely customizable, and the implementation is restricted to only one rule.
-In order to correctly change the form state you have to use provided `input` and `meta` props on your input fields.
+Unlike the layout components, the form fields are completely customizable, and the implementation is restricted to only one rule.
+In order to correctly change the form state, you have to use provided `input` and `meta` props to your input fields.
 These objects provide functions like `onChange`, `onBlur`, error messages, valid state and more.
-Again you should probably read more about then in the [React Final Form docs](https://github.com/final-form/react-final-form#field--reactcomponenttypefieldprops).
+Again you should probably read more about that in the [React Final Form docs](https://github.com/final-form/react-final-form#field--reactcomponenttypefieldprops).

-As said before, some of the component types are wrapped in this component [by default](#assign-field-provider) and if you need to use different component type, you can pass it as a prop by adding the `assignFieldProvider: true` attribute to field.
+Some of the component types are wrapped in the Field component [by default](#assign-field-provider) and if you need to use different component type, you can pass it as a prop by adding the `assignFieldProvider: true` attribute to the field.

 In an example below you can see an implementation of a simple input component using both predefined component type and a custom one.